-Lentils are said to be one of the healthiest food around.
-It is healthy for the heart and also aids in getting rid of infections.
-Now that there is this wonderful recipe that uses this super food, I cannot help but try it out immediately.
+Here is an easy dhal curry recipe using yellow lentils which are said to be one of the healthiest food around.
+It is good for the heart and also aids in getting rid of infections.